alphagov/paas-team-manual/docs/styleguides/YAML.md

 ## Lists

-Lists should be indented 2 spaces beyond the parent key. eg:
+Lists should be indented 2 spaces beyond the parent key.
+For example:

 ```
 foo: